CakeDC/search/README.txt

 	}
 }}}

-The find.ctp view is same as index.ctp but additional we will add search form inside:
+The find.ctp view is same as index.ctp with the addition of the search form:

 {{{